hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-dappnode.md

 Find HOPR in your packages and navigate to the backup section.
 From there, all you have to do is click 'Restore' and open your identity file when prompted.

 **Note:** The backup you downloaded will be a zipped folder.
-You will need to extract this folder to find the identity file if you haven't already.
+If you haven't already, you will need to extract this folder to [find the identity file](using-hopr-admin#how-to-view-your-dappnode-identity-file).

 ![dappnode restore](./images/dappnode-backup.png)